-- A development may be in Regional, Sub-regional and Local funding areas, or any combination of these. - All developments are in the Regional funding area. - Great Barrier Island will be assessed on a case-by-case basis due to the nature of the funding area it is located in.
+- \ A development may be in Regional, Sub-regional and Local funding areas, or any combination of these. \ All Development are subject to the Regional funding area. - \ Great Barrier Island will be assessed on a case by case basis due to the nature of the funding area it is located in.

-For all development contributions in this schedule, all or any of the following events will give rise to the requirement for a development contribution (subject to the other provisions of this policy including the Test for Development section):
+For all development contributions required in this schedule, all or any of the following events will give rise to the requirement for a development contribution (subject to Test for Development section of the policy):